zeusta/Docs/extensions/Guide By Business Flow/IT - Configuration/Magento 2.md

 3)	Where’s my Magento server and how do I access it?

-Please note that we take Gift Card as our example in this Installation guide.
+Notice that,we take *Growth Plus* as the example

 **Step 1: Verify your prerequisites**